Landscape Design Software for Professionals | 2D and 3D Design | Autodesk

 Emphasis – Highlighting of elements to provide visual interest.

-Landscape designers typically work on smaller projects and specialize in the overall design, horticulture, and plant placement.
-Landscape architects must have a bachelor’s degree in the field as well as a state license.
-The scope of work ranges from residential to commercial and often includes much larger public outdoor spaces for parks, offices, resorts, and more.
+Landscape designers typically work on smaller projects and specialise in the overall design, horticulture and plant placement.
+Landscape architects must have a bachelor’s degree in the field as well as a state licence.
+The scope of work ranges from residential to commercial and often includes much larger public outdoor spaces for parks, offices, resorts and more.

 Discover the best ways to use Revit to build common landscape elements and topography.